Combined Joint Task Force – Operation Inherent Resolve: Structure

+On 15 March 2019, a Tweet from the Combined Joint Task Force announced that 189,000 Iraqi soldiers, police, border guards, and air force personnel had received training from CJTF-OIR.

+Special operations joint task force

-Combined Special Operations Joint Task Force-Levant
+Special Operations Joint Task Force-Operation Inherent Resolve (SOJTF-OIR) was formed in 2015 to spearhead the overall force's campaign.

-Combined Special Operations Joint Task Force-Levant (CSOJTF-Levant) was initially known as Special Operations Joint Task Force-Operation Inherent Resolve (SOJTF-OIR), formed in 2015 as a joint special operations task force that is regarded as spearheading CJTF-OIR's campaign against the Islamic State in Iraq and Syria.
-CSOJTF-Levant serves under Special Operations Command Central and has trained special operations units in the region.

-Special Operations Joint Task Force-Operation Inherent Resolve was restructured, consolidated, and quietly established as Combined Special Operations Joint Task Force-Levant on 1 July 2022.
-CSOJTF-Levant was to oversee a broader, regional approach to special operations, including activities in Jordan, Lebanon, and Egypt, commanded by Army Brig.
-Gen. Isaac J. Peltier.
-According to retired Army general and former USSOCOM and USCENTCOM commander Joseph Votel, the consolidated task force was "a maturing of our overall approach in the region", adding that CSOJTF-Levant combines "multiple SOF headquarters and units that were conducting a variety of missions across" the area of responsibility.
+Special Operations Joint Task Force-Operation Inherent Resolve was restructured as Combined Special Operations Joint Task Force-Levant on 1 July 2022.
+SOJTF-Levant serves under Special Operations Command Central and has trained special operations units in the region.
+CSOJTF-Levant was to oversee a broader, regional approach to special operations, including activities in Jordan, Lebanon, and Egypt, commanded by Brigadier General Isaac J. Peltier.
+According to retired army SOF General Joseph Votel, the reshaped task force was "a maturing of our overall approach in the region", adding that CSOJTF-L combines "multiple SOF headquarters and units that were conducting a variety of missions across" the area of responsibility.